 Over the long run, your credit score should rise if you pay all your bills on time and you maintain relatively low levels of debt.
 One metric, your debt-to-income (DTI) ratio, measures your level of debt.
 Most lenders want to see a DTI ratio no higher than 36%, although you can get a government-backed mortgage with a DTI ratio as high as 43%.

 If you have credit card debt, reduce your credit utilization ratio (i.e., total credit used divided by total credit available) below 30%.
 Your CUR accounts for 30% of your credit score, so paying down debt can help your score rise.

 You may find it helpful to consolidate your credit card debt through 0% APR balance transfers, thereby letting you focus on paying off a single card balance.

-Other things you can do to help your personal credit score is keeping old credit card accounts open, using a wide mix of loans and credit, and not applying for new credit more than once or twice per year.
+Other things you can do to help your personal credit score are keeping old credit card accounts open, using a wide mix of loans and credit, and not applying for new credit more than once or twice per year.
 These are minor factors that go into the calculation of your FICO credit score.
-Another step you can take is to sign up to Experian Boost, a program that can add dozens of points to your score.
+Another step you can take is to sign up for Experian Boost, a program that can add dozens of points to your score.